dungeonphoenix9/website/README.md

 # website-using-github-pages
 testing out github pages
-also added rss feed for podcast coz why not
+also added diy rss feed for podcast coz why not